-Library or personal materials can be placed on reserve for students in paper form at the AUS library.
+Library or personal materials can be placed on reserve for students at the AUS library.
 Reserve materials may include class notes along with copyrighted materials such as books, book chapters, journal articles and other works purchased by the library.
 Purchased materials can be placed on reserve without obtaining copyright permissions and can stay on reserve for multiple semesters.
 However, making multiple copies of these materials and placing those copies on reserve does require copyright permission, in most cases.
 The copied item must include a copyright statement and can only remain on reserve for a single semester.

 For more information on AUS library reserves please see http://library.aus.edu/faculty-resources/course-reserves